neg4n/trickster/.github/README.md

 and will provide a lot more in the future.

 # Acknowledgements
+The cat used in logo comes from [blush.design](https://blush.design/collections/dayflow/stickers-cat/lBGCaheTt)

 Thanks to all present and future contributors.
 Library is available under [The MIT License](https://opensource.org/licenses/MIT).